ravidelcj/CompetitiveProgramming/README.md

 # CompetitiveProgramming
-This repo is all about the solution of various problems on Differnent Online judges
+This repo is all about the solution of various problems on Different Online judges